Treatment For All Ages

-Dr. Chris Mun can help you restore the function, appearance, health of your teeth today with dental implants.
+Our team can help you restore the function, appearance, and health of your teeth today with dental implants.
 Contact us today to schedule a consultation and find out if they’re right for you.

 Dental implants are a method of replacing missing teeth through the use of a titanium screw and post which is implanted into the jaw bone and later connected to a crown or artificial tooth.
 This is a more permanent solution to replacing teeth compared to dentures, because the implant will fuse with the jawbone, preventing bone loss and functioning like a normal tooth.

 The procedure begins with a minor oral surgery, where a titanium implant is placed into the jawbone with the aid of a local anesthetic.
 It will take 2 weeks to heal from the surgery but several months for osseointegration to take place, in which the implant fuses with the jawbone.
 This can take between 3-6 months and you will have appointments in between to check on your progress.

 Once osseointegration has been complete and the bone has grown around the implant, a foundation will be created for your new artificial tooth.
 Impressions of your teeth will be taken so we can match the artificial tooth as closely to the size, shape, and color of your natural teeth as possible.

 Finally, the artificial tooth or crown will be screwed onto the implant and cemented into place.
 After the procedure, you may experience some swelling or bleeding of the gums and will need to stick to soft foods in the initial days following the procedure.